 We pulled out

-one of our ballistic cards for this load
+one of our ballistic cards

 and dialed in the dope for 300 yards to confirm the data as well as get a group for accuracy tests.
 With only a 15x scope and shooting at a 1" dot

 with a FFP reticle at 300 yards it is not the easiest way to shoot accurately as the crosshairs were as wide as the dot and obscured it.
 But the

 rifle still shot very well, printing a 1.12" group (0.38 MOA) with the group about .5 MOA high compared to the computed data on the card.
 It seemed